 There are many tips and strategies for creating a strong LinkedIn profile.
 Think of your profile as a resume on steroids, a place where you can say much more than you can on a resume, as well as give and receive written testimonials and endorsements from colleagues, professors, preceptors, and managers.

 Create a customized URL (web address) for your profile and use that URL on your business card and the header of your resume and cover letter.
 If your LinkedIn URL is http://linkedIn.com/in/marysimonrn, you can write it as:

 This looks much nicer and is easier to read.

-You can use LinkedIn in a targeted way to meet professionals involved in particular specialty area of nursing practice.
+You can use LinkedIn in a targeted way to meet professionals involved in a particular specialty area of nursing practice.
 The site may also be used to find other healthcare professionals or nurses who live in a particular geographic area.
-This can be helpful with making connections prior to or after relocating to a new city or town.
+This can be helpful for making connections prior to or after relocating to a new city or town.